5 BPM systems for your business: automation, case studies, and ROI

 • 2.
 Comindware (CIS)

-70% of companies in CIS lose money on routine work: requests get stuck in the legal department, contracts get lost in email threads, and employees do the same job twice.
-There is a solution: BPM systems cut approval times by 50% and return millions to the business.
-We cover the top 5 systems for CIS businesses — what these solutions are, how they work, and how they have proven their effectiveness in practice.
+70% of companies in CIS lose money to routine work: requests get stuck in legal, contracts disappear in email threads, and employees do the same work twice.
+There is a solution: BPM systems cut approval times by 50% and save businesses millions.
+Here is our top 5 list for CIS companies: what these solutions are, how they work, and how they have proven their effectiveness in practice.

 Why companies need BPM

-6. Frequent errors, failures, and loss of information occur. —
+Frequent errors, failures, and information loss occur. -

-8. Hard to control task deadlines and KPIs. —
+Difficult to track task deadlines and KPIs. -

-11. Routes a document along the path: manager → lawyer → director. —
+Routes the document through the workflow: manager -> lawyer -> director. -

-12. Tracks deadlines: if a lawyer has not responded within 8 hours, it sends a reminder. —
+Tracks deadlines: if a lawyer has not replied within 8 hours, it sends a reminder. -

-13. It logs every action.
-Result: processes speed up by 30-50%, and the manager sees weak spots in real time.
+Result: processes speed up by 30-50%, and managers see weak points in real time.

 Selection criteria

-The choice of platform affects business performance for years to come.
-A wrong decision leads to wasted time and money and fails to deliver the result you need.
-To avoid mistakes, evaluate systems by concrete, measurable criteria: Scalability.
-Make sure the solution can handle company growth — adding users, increasing load and more complex processes.
+Choosing a platform affects business performance for years to come.
+The wrong decision will waste time and money and still fail to deliver the needed result.
+To avoid mistakes, evaluate systems against specific, measurable criteria: Scalability.
+Make sure the solution can handle company growth - more users, higher load, and more complex processes.
 Check the architecture: cloud (SaaS) systems scale more easily.
-Study deployment cases at companies of your scale.
+Review implementation cases in companies of your size.

-Make sure the system will not require a full replacement in 1-2 years.
+Make sure the system will not need a full replacement in 1-2 years.
 Flexibility.
-Check whether processes can be changed without developers.
-Look for a visual drag-and-drop builder in which business analysts configure forms, routes and logic themselves.
-That way they can edit processes in 1-2 days without involving developers — IT does not waste time on routine tasks, and changes are not held up.
+Check whether processes can be changed without programmers.
+Look for a visual drag-and-drop builder where business analysts configure forms, routes, and logic themselves.
+That way, they can make process changes in 1-2 days without developers - IT does not waste time on routine tasks, and changes are not delayed.
 Integrations.
-Check whether the platform will connect to your CRM, ERP, 1C, email and telephony.
+Check whether the platform will connect to your CRM, ERP, 1C, email, and telephony.

 03

-Look for ready-made connectors for your key systems — this saves months of work.
-Make sure the API lets you build custom integrations when needed.
-Integrations with internal systems allow customer, order and payment data to be transferred automatically (without manual input or the risk of errors).
+Look for ready-made connectors for your key systems - this will save months of work.
+Make sure the API allows you to build custom integrations when needed.
+Integrations with internal systems make it possible to transfer customer, order, and payment data automatically, without manual entry or the risk of errors.
 Modeling and analysis.
-The solution should have a convenient editor for drawing process diagrams in the BPMN 2.0 standard — a common language for business and IT.
+The solution should include a convenient editor for drawing process diagrams in the BPMN 2.0 standard - a common language for business and IT.

 04